 Please ensure that you have the latest version of Meditation Studio from the Apple App Store or Google Play Store.
-If you are seeing screens that have an introduction to our app features, just keep swiping from right to left and you should eventually find a screen which asks if you would like to switch on the Apple Health integration.
+If you are seeing screens that have an introduction to our app features, just keep swiping from right to left and you should eventually find a screen which asks if you would like to switch on the health integration.

 I'm having trouble getting past the introduction screens.

-If you are seeing screens that have an introduction to our app features, just keep swiping from right to left and you should eventually find a screen which asks if you would like to switch on the Apple Health integration.
+If you are seeing screens that have an introduction to our app features, just keep swiping from right to left and you should eventually find a screen which asks if you would like to switch on the health integration.

 If you continue to have issues ensure that you have the latest version of Meditation Studio from the Apple App Store or Google Play Store.
 If that doesn't work please try deleting the app and reinstalling.
-Once you delete the app please you turn your phone all the way off (hold the top or side power button for a few seconds until the "slide to power off" slider appears, and slide it) and back on again (hold down the top button for a couple of seconds again).
-Then re-download the app from the App Store.
+Once you delete the app, please turn your phone all the way off and back on again.

 I’m having problems playing meditations.

 Please ensure that you have the latest version of Meditation Studio from the Apple App Store or Google Play Store.
-This is likely related to a meditation which has not downloaded correctly, so we suggest going to the Studio and sliding to the left on the row of any meditation which is not playing correctly and tap "delete".
-This should allow you to delete and re-download the meditation.
+This is likely related to a meditation which has not downloaded correctly, so we suggest going to the Studio and deleting any meditation which is not playing correctly.
+This should allow you to re-download the meditation.

 On iPhone, hold the top or side power button for a few seconds until the "slide to power off" slider appears, and slide it.
 Then hold down the top or side power button for a couple of seconds again to turn the back on.

 How do I delete downloaded meditations?

-On the Studio screen, swipe from right to left across a class to reveal the delete button.
+On iPhone, In the Studio screen, swipe from right to left across a class to reveal the delete button.
 (Try not to start to close to the Teacher photo, or that will trigger opening the Teacher page.)
 Tap and confirm to delete any meditation session.